History

 1976 – Founding

 Ashbourne Rugby Club was conceived by eight founding fathers, in the village hall in Ashbourne, in March 1974.
 A subsequent gathering of approximately forty at THE HUNTER’S MOON set the club in motion.
-Ned Nulty, on his farm, on what..Read More
+Ned Nulty, on his farm, on what is now the Crestwood Estate, kindly provided a pitch.
+The…Read More